Doris Bither case

 The Doris Bither case, also known as the Entity haunting, was a 1974 investigation into alleged paranormal phenomena in Culver City, California, experienced by a woman named Doris Bither.
 The case inspired Frank De Felitta's 1978 book The Entity which was made into a 1982 film of the same name starring Barbara Hershey.

 Background

 Doris Bither contacted parapsychologist Barry Taff in 1974 to relate alarming phenomena she experienced.
 At the time, Taff was working in the now defunct parapsychology lab run by Thelma Moss at the University of California, Los Angeles.
 With the assistance of Kerry Gaynor, Taff conducted a preliminary interview of Bither's paranormal claims.
 This interview revealed Bither had a history of physical and substance abuse along with a traumatic childhood.
 Investigators also found that Bither and her four children were living illegally in a condemned home that was in severe disrepair.
-Bither alleged she was attacked and raped by one or several invisible entities.
+Bither alleged that she was attacked and raped by one or several invisible entities.
 More benign manifestations recounted by Bither included luminous, transparent human shapes and poltergeist events.